xenon-middleware/pyxenon/README.md

 ```shell
 make install
 ```
 This will run `pip install` internally.
-If pip imports this package, make sure to install `Cython==0.23.4` before installing `pyxenon`, because `jnius` will otherwise deduce its dependencies in the wrong order.
+If pip imports this package, make sure to install `Cython==0.23.4` before installing `pyxenon`, because `pyjnius` will otherwise deduce its dependencies in the wrong order.

 Currently, Xenon library version 1.1.0-SNAPSHOT is placed in the `libs` directory with its dependencies.
 To use another version, replace these jar files with alternative jar files and run `make reinstall`.
 Alternatively, a custom classpath can be provided to `xenon.init()`.